ericlink/mdp/README.md

 `menu.js` &mdash; setup menus and shortcut keys

-`renderer.js` &mdash; require `electron-cookies` bacause it has to run in the renderer process
+`renderer.js` &mdash; require `electron-cookies` because it has to run in the renderer process